See how Tracy never lost heart before she received a new one.

 “From almost day one, we began to consider Tracy as a heart transplant candidate,” says Dr. Ewald.
 Once Tracy completed the transplant evaluation and was placed on a waiting list for her new heart, her failing heart began to create more problems.
 Tracy’s other vital organs weren’t getting the blood they needed to survive, and they began to shut down.

 Tracy needed intervention while she waited.
 It came in the form of an LVAD, or left ventricular assist device.
-Surgical director of heart transplant Scott Silvestry, MD, implanted the device, which took over the important job of pumping blood through Tracy’s body.
-“We attached the LVAD to the left ventricle, and it began to reverse the effects of heart failure,” he says.
-Tracy became healthy enough for transplant surgery—and, says Silvestry, “almost any heart would work.”
+Her transplant surgeon implanted the device, which took over the important job of pumping blood through Tracy’s body.
+Tracy became healthy enough for transplant surgery.

 “My doctors gave me confidence.
 They told me they would see me through this, and I believed them.
 When I got the call—when a heart became available for me—I was happy.
 And I was ready.”